lilibug/Crossaccount-CICD-Cloudformation/README.md

 <br> <b> GOAL OF THE INFRASTRUCTURE </b>

-<br> The goal of the infrastructure is to achieve an automated deployment of the application across different environments.
+<br> The goal of the infrastructure is to achieve an automated deployment of the application across different AWS accounts.

 <br> <b> ARCHITECTURE FRAMEWORK </b>